Denise Vasi: Early life

 Denise Vasi was born on March 1, 1983, in New York City.
 Denise and her two younger brothers were raised in Brooklyn.
 She is of Puerto Rican, Dominican and Greek heritage.
 She attended John Dewey High School and Long Island University where she studied Business.

 Career

 Acting

 Vasi appeared in ABC's soap opera All My Children as Randi Morgan from 2008 to 2011.
 She had guest roles on several television shows such as Law and Order: Criminal Intent, White Collar, How to Make It in America and The Protector.
 Her film roles include The Good Guy (2009), When in Rome (2010), What's Your Number?
 (2011) and Magic Mike (2012).
 In 2012, she joined the second season of VH1's comedy-drama series Single Ladies in a new lead role.
-She portrayed businesswoman Raquel Lancaster for two seasons.
+She portrayed businesswoman Raquel Lancaster for three seasons.

 She also featured in rapper Common's music video for Go! and How Do I Breathe by singer Mario.